mercymadueke/alx-low_level_programming/0x15-file_io/README.md

-a program that copies the content of a file to another file
+a program that displays the information contained in the ELF header at the start of an ELF file